RexManglicmot/Maternal-Health-Risks-ML-Classification/Maternal-Health-Risks-Classification-KNN-and-Decision-Trees.md

     ##   low risk          3       47       22
     ##   mid risk         15       27       38

-The model predicted for each classification:
+In the table above, the model predicted for each classification:

 -   High Risk: 41 correct out of 100 = 41% correct
 -   Low Risk: 47 correct out of 78 = 60% correct